kumuluz/kumuluzee/README.md

 The framework automates the tasks, related to the deployment and configuration of Java EE applications and makes it seamless, thus overcoming the major drawback of the microservice architecture and eliminating the need for an application server.

-KumuluzEE has been designed to use the standard Java EE technologies and APIs.
+KumuluzEE has been designed to use the standard Java EE technologies and APIs with optional extensions for easier development of cloud-native microservices.
 Therefore, it is particularly suitable for existing enterprise Java EE developers, who would like to leverage their skills, but progressively move from monolithic to microservice design patterns.